Robert Sobukwe: Formation and ideology

+The Pan Africanist Congress (PAC) was held in Orlando from April 4 until April 6.
+It was at this congress where Sobukwe was unanimously elected the parties first president.
+The people elected Sobukwe because of his eloquence as a public speaker while also being very intelligent and a commitment and passion for the cause which easily allowed the people to rally around him.
+In his inaugural speech he focused on his stance of multi-racialism and how he fondly disagrees with that idea.
+Instead he was for non-racialism and he brought that idea into the PAC.

 Robert Sobukwe (front row, second from left) with the other founding members of the Pan Africanist Congress in 1957.

 Sobukwe became known as the Professor or simply "Prof" to his close comrades and followers, a testament to his educational achievements and powers of speech and persuasion.
 He spoke of the need for black South Africans to "liberate themselves" without the help of non-Africans; Sobukwe defined non-Africans as anyone who lives in Africa or abroad Africa and who does not pay his allegiance to Africa and who is not prepared to subject himself to African majority rule.
 His strong convictions and active resistance inspired many other individuals and organisations involved in the anti-apartheid movement, notably the Black Consciousness Movement.

 Sobukwe argued that whites should be excluded from the ANC as it was impossible to have a relationship between blacks and whites until further progress had been made.
 He argued that a reliance on whites would disempower the realization that many of these Africans had, that they had the power to overtake a society that had been taken from them.
 Sobukwe rejected collaboration with sympathetic whites as he considered such multi-racial cooperation between slave owner and slave as an "ungodly alliance" before equality was attained.